| I get a huge amount of emails and phone calls

 operating expense and that is selling the lumber, plus the

+extra man on the other saw.
 I have asked several customers that were previously

 running an Alaskan sawmill with 2 chainsaws to check this